 Once the production is complete, documentation is submitted to the Technical Committee for quality assurance.
 For hand-over, validation will focus on the completeness of the submitted documentation.

 In many ways, this stage of Quality Assurance is repeating checks which may already have been performed upstream, and may be able to benefit from the use of the same validation tools.
 This work may also involve (re-)validation of upstream artefacts from the modeling work.

-[Jon – Please expand/correct here!]
+Alignment of use cases, test cases and higher level documentation which spans classes will need particular attention, whilst some of these issues might be picked up, subtle changes will be more difficult to keep instep with class level version changes.

+Another area which will need attention is the differentiation between documentation of the model and of the bindings, the level of the difference will depend on how far the serialization to bindings varies from the model, especially in relation to abstract classes and patterns more generally.

 Bindings Submission for Quality Assurance (9)

 Once production is complete, the bindings are submitted to the Technical Committee for quality assurance.
 The key validation here is to verify that all submitted bindings are valid examples according to their own syntactic rules.
 The tools used to assess this are a subset of the tools used during production, and will involve text/example instances (for XML) and RDF graphs (for OWL bindings, etc.) This work may also involve (re-)validation of upstream artefacts from the modeling work.